meyer-lab/asmlab.org/team/index.md

 ### Jackson Chin, Graduate Student&nbsp;&nbsp;&nbsp;<a href="https://github.com/JacksonLChin"><svg class="svg-icon"><use xlink:href="#fa-github"></use></svg></a>
 B.S.
 Bioengineering, University of Washington

 Jackson is a Ph.D. student who joined the lab during Fall 2020.
 He joins the lab from Pacific Northwest National Laboratory where he researched using metabolomics to predict type 1 diabetes onset.
-Jackson’s research interests include developing interpretable deep learning methods for understanding the mechanisms of cancer.
+Jackson’s research interests include applying and developing tensor-based methods to unravel the mechanisms of disease.
 Outside of lab, Jackson is an avid soccer fan, board game collector, burrito connoisseur, and foodie.

 <br />